w3c/ift-encoder-data/README.md

 These also provide a demonstration for how to use the Riegeli library to parse the files.
 Both of these are capable of handling sharded data files.
 When loading a file that is sharded append `@*` to the file name.
 For example `Language_ja.riegeli@*`.

+## Alternate Copy

+You can also find a copy of the data files in this repo hosted under `https://www.gstatic.com/fonts/unicode_frequency/v1/`.
+The list of data files that are present is given by [DATA_FILE_LIST](https://www.gstatic.com/fonts/unicode_frequency/v1/DATA_FILE_LIST).

 ## Collection Methodology